qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Upgrading
 *********

 This page describes how to upgrade the Clowder software.
-The steps described will do an in-place upgrade of clowder.
+The steps described will do an in-place upgrade of Clowder.
 The biggest advantage of this upgrade is that it is fast and requires the least amount of changes to the current system.

 Before you start
 ================